 Botswana is a landlocked nation in the middle of Southern Africa.
 With a population of just over 2.3 million (2018) and a land mass of 566,730 square kilometers, Botswana is one of the most sparsely populated countries in the world – covered mainly by the Kalahari Dessert.
 Before its independence in 1966, Botswana was a British protectorate known as Bechuanaland.
 English is the official language, while Setswana is the national language.

 Botswana is a member of the Commonwealth and the Southern African Development Community (SADC).
 SADC is headquartered in Botswana's capital, Gaborone.
-Botswana's economy has grown strongly since independence and the country now has one of the highest standards of living and gross national incomes in Africa.
+Botswana's economy has grown strongly since independence.
+Botswana has one of the highest standards of living and gross national incomes in Africa.

 Australia's diplomatic representation to Botswana is from the High Commission in Pretoria, South Africa, assisted by an Honorary Consul in Gaborone.
 Botswana has a High Commission in Canberra, Australia.

 Economic and trade information

 - Before you travel, visit smartraveller.gov.au

 - Australian Passports Office